 Christina, Luquillo, INVESTIGATOR, COLLABORATOR

 Soil profiles are rarely homogeneous.
 Resource availability and microbial abundances typically decrease with soil depth, but microbes found in deeper horizons are still important components of terrestrial ecosystems.
-By studying 20 soil profiles across the U.S., we documented consistent changes in soil bacterial and archaeal communities with depth.
-Deeper soils harbored distinct communities compared to the more commonly studied surface horizons.
+By studying 20 soil profiles across the United States, we documented consistent changes in soil bacterial and archaeal communities with depth.
+Deeper soils harbored communities distinct from those of the more commonly studied surface horizons.
 Most notably, we found that the candidate phylum Dormibacteraeota (formerly AD3) was often dominant in subsurface soils, and we used genomes from uncultivated members of this group to identify why these taxa are able to thrive in such resource-limited environments.
-Simply digging deeper into soil can reveal a surprising amount of novel microbes with unique adaptations to oligotrophic subsurface conditions.
+Simply digging deeper into soil can reveal a surprising number of novel microbes with unique adaptations to oligotrophic subsurface conditions.